aiman-al-masoud/deixiscript/README.md

 - less than greater than as vague commands (tell)

 - derivation clause from test88 crashes a couple of other tests if added to prelude

+- implicit references may be ambiguous from the point of view of creating a new thing, or erroring out if you don't find an old one.
+Maybe the/a distinction could help disambiguating.
+"A mouse which has the/a house as location".

 ## Limitations (Out of Scope Problems)